-Firstly, prepare and spread out the glider like you would normally do.
-While you are spreading out and walking along the glider, observe the fabric material for any abnormalities.
+Prepare and lay out the glider like you would normally do.
+While you are laying it out and walking along the glider, observe the fabric material for any abnormalities.
 When you are done with the inspection of the canopy, grab the risers and spread the lines, check if the risers and maillons (carabiners) are properly closed.
-Identify and disentangle the A1, A2, B, C risers and the lines including the brake lines.
+Identify and disentangle the A1, A2, B and C risers and the lines, including the brake lines.
 Connect the risers' main attachment points correctly to the harness, watch for any twists and make sure that the main carabiners are properly closed.